PROTONIX DELAYED-RELEASE- pantoprazole sodium tablet, delayed release

 Doses were initially titrated to the individual patient needs, and adjusted in some patients based on the clinical response with time [see Dosage and Administration (2)].
 PROTONIX was well tolerated at these dose levels for prolonged periods (greater than 2 years in some patients).

-PROTONIX (pantoprazole sodium) Delayed-Release Tablets are supplied as 40 mg yellow, oval biconvex delayed-release tablets imprinted with PROTONIX (brown ink) on one side and are available as follows:
+PROTONIX (pantoprazole sodium) Delayed-Release Tablets are supplied as yellow, oval biconvex delayed-release tablets imprinted with PROTONIX (brown ink) on one side containing 40 mg pantoprazole and are available as follows:

-Instruct patients to inform their healthcare provider of any other medications they are currently taking, including over-the-counter medications.
+Instruct patients to inform their healthcare provider of any other medications they are currently taking, including rilpivirine-containing products [see Contraindications (4)] digoxin [see Warnings and Precautions (5.7)] and high dose methotrexate [see Warnings and Precautions (5.11)].

 This product's label may have been updated.
 For current full prescribing information, please visit www.pfizer.com.